spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ### `activate`/`deactivate`

 As mentioned before, these methods control the pipeline's ASR component. `pipeline.activate()` starts ASR. `pipeline.deactivate()` stops ASR.
-You should call `pipeline.activate()` after a user interaction like a button press or from `SpeechDelegate.activate` as a response to hearing a wakeword.
+You should call `pipeline.activate()` after a user interaction like a button press or from `SpeechDelegate.didActivate` as a response to hearing a wakeword.
 To stop ASR in progress (e.g. in response to a cancel button push), call `pipeline.deactivate()`.

 ### `start`/`stop`